marked01one/potato-notes-desktop/README.md

-# potato-notes-desktop
+# Prioritize One Task At a Time Organization
-Complex and customizable desktop tasks management app, with an extremely simple and minimal user experience.
+Less time looking and sorting through tasks, more time completing them!
+The desktop and web app version.